Online fundraising is a quick and easy way for your friends, family and colleagues to sponsor you.

-You can personalise your page, which should only take a couple of minutes to set up via Just Giving or Virgin Money Giving, or set up a fundraising sweepstake at http://www.guess2give.com/ and then follow these tips and ideas to raise as much money as possible.
+You can personalise your page, which should only take a couple of minutes to set up via People’s Fundraising, and then follow these tips and ideas to raise as much money as possible.

 - Personalise your page with a message and photo.
 Tell everyone why Communication is important to you and why you believe Afasic needs support.